Parenting is hard at the best of times. Add a global pandemic into the mix and it just got a whole lot harder.

 It was also the ideal go-to place for gifts for friends who had babies during lockdown.
 You couldn’t see them in person, but you could buy a present and have it delivered straight to them.
 Like this cute monkey toy.

 The Boots website also features a great advice section and some brilliant parenting blogposts to read if you were feeling unsure of something.
+The pandemic has made me think more about my health and the safety of my kids – hell we even started looking again at our wills to ensure their future was secure.
+Not to be morbid or anything!

 Parenting post pandemic is a bit different, isn’t it?
 There’s a lot more to consider on a day to day basis.
 And I’m not just talking about whether you have a face mask in your pocket.
+T

 It is nice to get back to some kind of normality.
 But there will be a period of adjustment and some things might never go back to what they were before.
 Maybe some things have changed for the better.
 But it certainly makes you appreciate what you’ve got, and not to take anything for granted, doesn’t it?